balanikas/PackageAnalyzer/README.md

 # PackageAnalyzer
-Predict a nuget package attributes using machine learning
+Predicts a nuget package attributes like release date and download count using machine learning